mouseless/baked/docs/architecture/README.md

 and/or facade methods that makes it easy to build a certain type of configuration, but they do __not__ have opinions upfront.

-## Feature
+## Features

-Finally, feature component connects layers in an opinionated way to introduce new behaviours to the application.
+Finally, features connect layers in an opinionated way to introduce new behaviours to the application.
 Features consist of two parts; an optional abstraction (port) and a required implementation (adapter).

 ### Abstraction